hieumt24/NZWalks/README.md

     - Simplification
     - Map between DTOs and Domain Models and Vice-versa
     - Quite powerful apart from just simple object-to-object mapping

+## Navigation Properties
+    - Allow to Navigate From one Entity To Another
+    - Walks Domain model will have Region Navigation Property